MarieCHessler/yoga-and-more/README.md

 ### Features left to implement
 * A video where the teachers introduce the studio and themselves.
 * Send functionality for the contact form.
-As of now GET is used instead of POST, since there is nowhere to post the info.
+As of now GET is used instead of POST, since there is nowhere to post the info to.
 Validation is needed, and I have not learned that yet, so I have used GET together with an action that takes the user to a Thank you page that opens in a new window.

 <br>